Antonin Scalia: Influence

 Scalia's promotion of textualism and originalism on the high court led to a shift in the American judiciary's approach to textual interpretation, with greater attention paid to the text itself.
 The liberal political philosopher Ronald Dworkin said that because of Scalia, "we are all originalists now."
 For this reason, he is often described as one of the most influential jurists of the twentieth century.
-The statement by Ronald Dorker was made earlier by Elena Kagan, for Elena Kagan said during her 2010 Senate confirmation hearings that "we are all originalists."
-Kagan declared in a 2015 interview at Harvard Law School honoring her then-colleague Scalia that "we are all textualists now."
+Justice Elena Kagan echoed the comment in her 2010 confirmation hearing, and declared in a 2015 interview at Harvard Law School honoring her then-colleague Scalia that "we are all textualists now."
 In 2017, Harvard University established an endowed professorship at its law school dedicated in honor of Scalia; as of July 1, 2021, it is occupied by Stephen E. Sachs.

 In popular culture

 Derrick Wang's opera Scalia/Ginsburg depicts the friendship of Scalia and Justice Ruth Bader Ginsburg, both known for their shared love of opera.
 The opera was introduced before Scalia and Ginsburg at the Supreme Court in 2013, premiered at the Castleton Festival in 2015, and was revised after Scalia's death, with the revised version broadcast on national radio on November 7, 2020.
 Scalia and Ginsburg both wrote forewords to the libretto, and Ginsburg cited the opera in her statement on Scalia's death and in her foreword to the book Scalia Speaks.

 John Strand's play The Originalist was performed in Washington, DC in 2015; it received a positive review from The New York Times.
 The play depicted Justice Scalia's interaction with a (fictional) liberal court clerk and their mutual criticism and eventual support of each other.
 The play had a cross-country tour from Washington, D.C. to the Pasadena Playhouse.
 The play aired on PBS in 2017.